pbeukema/flashLag/README.md

 # flashlag
-Adaptative flash lag experimental design for python
+Adaptative flash lag experimental design implemented in python

 Below are instructions for getting flash lag on your computer.
 These instructions will work for linux and mac, but will need some modifications for use in windows.
 Note that if you have already installed the stand alone version of psychopy, when you try running this program from a terminal, it may not recognize that version.
 Use pip install psychopy (2b), and the libraries will import correctly.